xyproto/orbiton/README.md

 ## Easter egg

-Try using the Konami code while in the `ctrl-o` menu to start a silly little game about feeding creatures with pellets before they are eaten.
+Try the Konami code while in the `ctrl-o` menu to start a silly little game about feeding creatures with pellets before they are eaten.

+## Recommended symlinks

+For starting `o` with the light theme: `ln -sf /usr/bin/o /usr/bin/lighted` For starting `o` with the red/black theme: `ln -sf /usr/bin/o /usr/bin/redblack`

 ## Terminal settings